awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-creating-buckets.md

 ## Prerequisite tasks<a name="s3-example-creating-buckets-prerequisites"></a>

 To set up and run this example, you must first complete these tasks:
-+ Set up the project environment to run these Node TypeScript examples, and install the required AWS SDK for JavaScript and third\-party modules\.
-Follow the instructions on [ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/s3/README.md)\.
++ Set up a project environment to run Node TypeScript examples by following the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/s3/README.md)\.
 **Note**
 The AWS SDK for JavaScript \(V3\) is written in TypScript, so for consistency these examples are presented in TypeScript\.
 TypeScript extends JavaScript, so with minor adjustments these example can also be run in JavaScript\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.